 For teaching, guiding students and general administration, student data is recorded.
 The recording and use of this personal data is limited to information that is strictly necessary for their education.
-The data is stored securely and access to it is limited.
+The data is stored securely and access to it is limited in accordance with AVG (GDPR).